 1 Star2 Stars3 Stars4 Stars5 Stars (218 votes, average: 4.00 out of 5)

+iTunes is an essential tool for anyone who owns an Apple device, as it serves as the primary platform for managing your iPhone.
 Do you know that iTunes backups are done automatically every time you connect your iPhone to iTunes (if you don’t have the iCloud Backup option enabled)? iTunes keeps the iOS backup folder directly on the system drive.
+That means that backups of your device, which contain critical data such as contacts, messages, photos and apps, take up valuable storage space on your computer’s hard drive.

 Such local backups can take up several gigabytes of space on your computer.
 Therefore, it is better to change iTunes backup location to a hard drive, for example.